YEI UCAS free application guide for 2027 entry.

 Personal statement guides, an opportunity tracker, mentoring schemes, and degree apprenticeship guides.

-The opportunity tracker is honestly gold.
+The opportunity tracker is gold.
 Apply to every single university access scheme if you’re from a disadvantaged background.

 Everyone at the Wize Foundation is lovely, and I’d highly recommend getting in touch with them.

-Tracker: specifically, the pre-university section for finding work experience in finance.
+Specifically, the pre-university section for finding work experience in finance.

 Daniyaal Anawar’s YouTube channel and GCSE potential guides:

-Daniyal is honestly the goat, his video on how to get into PPE and all of his guides are super useful – defo do check him out.
+All of his guides are super useful – defo do check him out.

 The GCSE potential guides include: